Wei-N-Ning/networkFoo/layers/README.md

 the physical layer traditional has no intelligence, the datalink layer determines how it is used.

+the unit of data here is `bit`

 ## layer 2

-the datalink layer transforms the networks' upper layers into the signals transmitted over the wire; a single lump of datalink data is called a frame.
+the datalink layer transforms the networks' upper layers into the signals transmitted over the wire; **a single lump of datalink data is called a frame.**

 NOTE: